How to get more XP and level up faster in Pokémon Go

 - 2.5 a minute: 75,000 XP

 That's not including new Pokédex entries.
-And, of course, if you mass-evolve during a double XP event, your results will be twice as good.
+And, of course, if you mass-evolve during an XP event, your results will be even better.

 Double catch-and-evolve dip